jenkinsci/packaging/README.md

 You can create your own environment definition to customize the package generation process.
 See [environment readme](env/README.md) for more details.

+# Credentials
+`credentials/` directory contains `test.mk` file that controls the locations of code-signing keys, their passwords, and certificates.
+Specify the credentials file via the `CREDENTIAL` variable.

+For production use, you need to create your own credentials file.
+See [credentials readme](credentials/README.md) for more details.

 # TODO (mostly note to myself)
 * Split resource templates to enable customization